Médicaments antihyperglycémiants utilisés pour le diabète de type 2

 Quality-controlled plasma glucose profiles.

-Estimation de l'hémoglobine glyquée totale (si hémoglobines anormales).
+Estimation totale de l'hémoglobine glyquée (si hémoglobines anormales).

 Estimation de la fructosamine.